-PakBusPort is Dialed - The computer running the LoggerNet server is included as a PakBus device in the network.
+PakBus Port Always Open - The computer running the LoggerNet server is included as a PakBus device in the network.
 Because of the nature of broadcast messages within the Pakbus network, the computer can keep the PakBus port open, and therefore, can "listen" for transmissions from other PakBus devices.
 In most instances, keeping this port open is not an issue.
-However, if there are other hardware or software components on your computer that must have access to the physical port to which the PakBus port is attached, you will want to check the PakBus Port is Dialed box so that LoggerNet opens the port only when communication is initiated as part of scheduled data collection or manually by the user.
+However, if there are other hardware or software components on your computer that must have access to the physical port to which the PakBus port is attached, you will want to clear the PakBusPort Always Open box so that LoggerNet opens the port only when communication is initiated as part of scheduled data collection or manually by the user.
 This way, the port remains available for other uses, except when it is in use by LoggerNet.